-Plans. - -5.2 Pedestrian and bicycle trail links with other parts of Tumwater and surrounding jurisdictions should be established. - 5.2.1 Ensure coordination of this chapter with the Tumwater, Olympia and Thurston County Parks and Recreation Plans. - 5.2 Create vibrant urban centers and activity nodes along potential transit corridors that support active transportation and housing, jobs, and services. - -5.33 Encourage pProvision of urban plazas and access to transit stops should be encouraged when new construction or major renovation is proposed.
+- -5.2 Pedestrian and bicycle trail links with other parts of Tumwater and surrounding jurisdictions should be established.

+5.2.1 Ensure coordination of this chapter with the Tumwater, Olympia and Thurston County Parks and Recreation Plans.

+- 5.2 Create vibrant urban centers and activity nodes along potential transit corridors that support active transportation and housing, jobs, and services. - -5.33 Encourage pProvision of urban plazas and access to transit stops should be encouraged when new construction or major renovation is proposed.
 Seek iIncentives for providing such amenities should be sought.

-CHAPTER Update) LAND USE Revise the City's Development Standards to encourage provision of these amenities, including possible development of a City-wide design standards program.
-Allow densities and mixes of uses that reduce the number and -5.44lengths of vehicle trips and increase the opportunity to use public transit and non-motorized modes of travel.
-Reinforce the link between land use and public transportation by -5.55encouraging development to occur at urban residential densities along designated potential transit corridors, nodes and near commercial centers. -5.66Ensure that the design of proposed capacity improvements to the City's transportation systems in the Joint Plan area are designed to serve proposals that are contiguous to existing development, as a means to discourage the occurrence of "leap frog" development patterns.
-Provide development incentives, -such as increased density, -5.77increased square footage, increased heightt,) for proposed land developments located adjacent to transportation corridors when amenities for transit users, bicyclists and pedestrians are included. -5.8Encourage land development proposals to utilize the capacity of the existing transportation system, especially transit and non-motorized modes.
-5.8 Encourage land development proposals to utilize the capacity of the existing transportation system, especially transit and non-motorized modes.
-Encourage Require public and private development proposals to -5..99 enhance the street side environment to maximize comfort for the transit users and the pedestrians.
-Encourage Require subdivision and commercial and retail -5.100project design which to facilitates cost-effective transit and emergency service delivery.
+5.3.1 Revise the City's Development Standards to encourage provision of these amenitics, including possible development of a City-wide design standards program.

+- -5.44 Allow densities and mixes of uses that reduce the number and lengths of vehicle trips and increase the opportunity to use public transit and non-motorized modes of travel. - -5.55 Reinforce the link between land use and public transportation by encouraging development to occur at urban residential densities along designated potential transit corridors, nodes and near commercial centers. - -5.66 Ensure that the design of proposed capacity improvements to the City's transportation systems in the Joint Plan area are designed to serve proposals that are contiguous to existing development, as a means to discourage the occurrence of "leap frog" development patterns. - -5.77 Provide development incentives, \\(such as increased density, increased square footage, increased heightt,) for proposed land developments located adjacent to transportation corridors when amenities for transit users, bicyclists and pedestrians are included. - -5.8 Encourage land development proposals to utilize the capacity of the existing transportation system, especially transit and non-motorized modes. - 5.8 Encourage land development proposals to utilize the capacity of the existing transportation system, especially transit and non-motorized modes. - $-5{\underline{\cdot}}\underline{\cdot}\underline{99}$ Encourage Require public and private development proposals to enhance the street side environment to maximize comfort for the transit users and the pedestrians. - -5.100 Encourage Require subdivision and commercial and /retail project design whichto facilitates cost-effective transit and emergency service delivery.

-CITY OF TUMWATER AND /THURSTON COUNTY JOINT PLAN CHAPTER (2009)Update) LAND USE $\frac{-5.11}{}$ Discourage transportation improvements, regardless of their financing mechanisms, that would trigger premature development; that is, development which is inconsistent with applicable comprehensive plans and zoning.
+CHAPTER UMWATER AND /THURSTON COUNTY JOINT PLAN 3 (2009) Update) LAND USE -5.11 Discourage transportation improvements, regardless of their financing mechanisms, that would trigger premature development; that is, development which is inconsistent with applicable comprehensive plans and zoning.
 5.11 Ensure that the Joint Plan, subdivisions, other land developments, as well as City of Tumwater and Thurston County transportation projects provide for alternative transportation modes, such as transit, bicycling, and walking.
-Ensure coordination with between Thurston County Parks, Trails, and 5.12Open Space Plan and the City of Tumwater Parks, Recreation, and Open Space Plan when establishing pedestrian and bicycle trail links with other parts of the City of Tumwater and surrounding jurisdictions. -5.12Ensure that alternative transportation modes are 5.13 Expand bicycle and pedestrian data collection efforts.
-Establish a regional bicyclist and pedestrian advisory body.
-5.145.15Support efforts of the local traffic safety campaigns to educate bicyclists and pedestrians of the laws pertaining to walking and biking. included in comprehensive plans, subdivisions and other land developments.
+5.12 Ensure coordination with between Thurston County Parks, Trails, and Open Space Plan and the City of Tumwater Parks, Recreation, and Open Space Plan when establishing pedestrian and bicycle trail links with other parts of the City of Tumwater and surrounding jurisdictions. -5.12 Ensure that alternative transportation modes are 5.13 Expand bicycle and pedestrian data collection efforts.
+5.14 Establish a regional bicyclist and pedestrian advisory body.
+5.15 Support efforts of the local traffic safety campaigns to educate bicyclists and pedestrians of the laws pertaining to walking and bikingincluded in comprehensive plans, subdivisions and other land developments.